Set Up Space Cloud

 Docker as a target by default and runs all the containers required to setup Space Cloud.
-On successful installation it will generate an output similar to this one:
+On successful installation it generates an output similar to this one:

-INFO Setting up space cloud on docker INFO Starting container space-cloud-gateway...
-INFO Starting container space-cloud-runner...
-INFO Space Cloud (id: "local-admin") has been successfully setup! :D INFO You can visit mission control at http://localhost:4122/mission-control INFO Your login credentials: [username: "local-admin"; key: "kUkqBffI1ISR"]
+INFO Setting up Space Cloud on docker.
+INFO Fetching latest Space Cloud Version INFO Starting container space-cloud-gateway...
+INFO Image spaceuptech/gateway:latest already exists.
+No need to pull it again INFO Starting container space-cloud-runner...
+INFO Image spaceuptech/runner:latest already exists.
+No need to pull it again INFO Space Cloud (id: "local-admin") has been successfully setup! 👍 INFO You can visit mission control at http://localhost:4122/mission-control 💻 INFO Your login credentials: [username: "local-admin"; key: "KkYr6FvgYsvr"] 🤫

 Verify the installation run the following docker command:

 You should see an output similar to this!

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 507ce4042486 spaceuptech/runner:latest "./app start" About a minute ago Up About a minute space-cloud-runner 33a5a7a9be3a spaceuptech/gateway:latest "./app run" About a minute ago Up About a minute 0.0.0.0:4122->4122/tcp, 0.0.0.0:4126->4126/tcp space-cloud-gateway